ublue-os/website/docs/images/bazzite/gaming_guide.md

 !!!
 Note
     If you're using a device with an older GPU that does not support Vulkan 1.3 or later, you need to use older Proton and Wine builds like Proton/WINE 6 or earlier.
 Even older devices may need to resort to WINED3D for OpenGL translation, which performs much worse.
 Check which Vulkan version your GPU uses, enter `vulkaninfo | grep 'Instance Version'` in a terminal.

-* Games with a native Linux port will use that by default
+* Games with a native Linux port will be used first by default on desktop images.
+* Valve selects the default runner on Steam Deck, HTPC, and Handheld PC images.
-* If the game runs better in Proton you can force it to run a specific version by going into the game's properties > Compatibility > Force the use of a specific Steam Play compatibility tool.
+* If the game runs better with a specific Proton then you can force it to run that specific version by going into the game's properties > Compatibility > Force the use of a specific Steam Play compatibility tool.

 ![image](https://github.com/ublue-os/website/assets/121328689/cbc4d1b8-db18-49a1-a552-c478cd1868c7)
 ![image](https://github.com/ublue-os/website/assets/121328689/25493df4-689e-42d0-8fb1-0d7bb080e755)